 - University of Utah

 Skill-building: What’s unique about Ailey/Fordham?
-It’s a BFA program partnership between the Ailey School and Fordham University allowing students to enroll full-time at both schools and to take 14–17 dance technique and creative classes per week.
-Students are trained daily in ballet and modern dance (Horton or Graham technique), and other courses include somatic classes, improvisation, dance composition, modern partnering, jazz, hip-hop, and West African dance.
+It’s a BFA program partnership between the Ailey School and Fordham University, allowing students to enroll full-time at both schools and take 14-17 dance technique and creative classes per week.
+Students are trained daily in ballet and modern dance (Horton or Graham technique).
+Other courses include somatic classes, improvisation, dance composition, modern partnering, jazz, hip-hop, and West African dance.
 The Ailey School also offers on-site physical therapy and a dance video and research library.

 Performance opportunities: BFA students dance in two fall shows and at a spring benefit concert.
 Seniors also dance in New York City-area venues with the Ailey Fordham Student Dancers, a touring repertory ensemble—and with BFA director approval, students may dance with local professional dance companies.